dallasjohnson/alienworlds-architecture/architecture_root.md

 ## Smart Contracts

 ### WAX blockchain
-[Federation](./federation.md) - Central administer of common management behaviour across all planets and NFTs
+[Federation](./federation.md) - Central administrator of common management behaviour across all planets and NFTs

 [Mining](./mining.md) - Used by all planets for controlling the mining actions and mining rewards so that users are able to earn tokens or NFTs from the land within each planet.